JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 All the unnecessary segments can be easily removed from a `SegmentedImage` using `prune_segments`.
 It removes a segment by replacing it with the neighbor which has the least value of `diff_fn`.
 A list of the segments to be removed can be supplied.
-Alternately, a function can be supplied that return true for the labels that must be removed.
+Alternately, a function can be supplied that returns true for the labels that must be removed.

 !!! note